3komma3volt/bbb-diffcape/README.md

  - Folder "mechanical" contains a FreeCAD file for a simple hotglue mount

 Because there is no voltage regulator, the receiver is not suited for use with 12V pixels without modifications!

+## Distributor

+With the distributor power and data can be transfered with standard patch cords.